 GP205 Cost of Living Adjustment (COLA) Policy Enhance transparency by requiring the CEO to provide a rationale for any discretionary decisions to freeze salaries.
 Ensure that the COLA policy is implemented equitably across all staff.
 GP301 Human Resources Policy - Chief Executive Officer Enhance transparency by providing a framework or criteria for compensation decisions.
-Ensure that the performance management process for the CEO includes BI-related key result areas and metrics.
+Ensure that the performance management process for the CEO includes DEI-related key result areas and metrics.
 GP302 Human Resources Policy - Chief Executive Officer Succession Include provisions for leadership training and development programs to prepare a diverse pool of potential candidates.
 Ensure that the succession planning process is equitable and inclusive, considering candidates from diverse backgrounds for leadership roles.
-GP401 Proxies Explicitly integrate belonging and inclusion principles within the proxies policy to ensure that all members feel represented and included in the proxy voting process.
+GP401 Proxies Explicitly integrate diversity, equity, and inclusion principles within the proxies policy to ensure that all members feel represented and included in the proxy voting process.
 Ensure that the policy allows for the representation of diverse voices in the proxy voting process by encouraging members to appoint proxies who are diverse and inclusive in their perspectives.
 GP403 Elections Policy Enhance transparency by providing clear criteria for candidate selection and evaluation.
 Ensure that the nomination and election processes actively seek and support candidates from diverse backgrounds.
 GP404 Volunteer Management Ensure that the recruitment, training, and management processes are accessible to all potential volunteers by providing clear instructions, support and accommodations, if needed.
 Ensure that recruitment initiatives actively recruit volunteers from diverse backgrounds.
-TERMS OF REFERENCE Overall Recommendations Ensure that documents are formatted to be accessible.
-Establish metrics and targets to evaluate the success of initiatives and processes.
+TERMO OF REFERENCE